engin100/950/labs/lab-6.md

 #### Procedure: Design Rules Check

 1. Recall that you created a set of Design Rules before creating your PCB.
 The Design Rule Check (DRC) assesses your design in light of these rules, and highlights any discrepancies between your layout and those rules.
 Your DRC must return ZERO errors before your PCB can be considered complete.
 Design Rule Check can be run by navigating to Tools -> Design Rule Check.
 Click Run Design Rule Check to run DRC.
 Generally, errors are highlighted in bright green.

 2. Once you have passed all design rule checks, take a screenshot of your error-free DRC screen.

 ## Final Deliverable

-Each team must upload a single zip file containing **all project files and a screenshot showing all DRCs passed** to this designated Google Drive folder [(click here)](https://drive.google.com/drive/folders/1dqrIZPnpz_5BiepUqeAE46O8Z0YM9a0D) by 11:59pm on October 17th, 2023.
-Make sure that your PCB passes all design rule checks before submitting it to the Google Drive folder.
+Each team must upload a single zip file containing **all project files and a screenshot showing all DRCs passed** to this designated Google Drive folder (linked in the Canvas assignment) by the date and time specified on the Canvas assignment.

 Each student will peer review three PCBs with rubrics provided on Canvas.

 The zip file must:
 * Contain all information so that another person can unzip the file, open Altium, and see you schematic and PCB.